This documentation is for an unreleased version of Apache Flink. We recommend you use the latest stable version.

 taskmanager.network.memory.floating-buffers-per-gate) from the default value to at least the number equal to the parallelism.

 The actual value of parallelism from which the problem occurs is various from job to job but normally it should be more than a couple of hundreds.

 Network buffer lifecycle #

 Flink has several local buffer pools - one for the output stream and one for each input gate.
-Each of those pools is limited to at most
+The target size of each buffer pool is calculated by the following formula.

 #channels * taskmanager.network.memory.buffers-per-channel + taskmanager.network.memory.floating-buffers-per-gate